 To support integrated Windows authentication using either NTLM or Kerberos, the browser must be configured correctly to support this integration.
 This becomes particularly important when only Kerberos is used, as the browser won't allow the user to continue if Kerberos authentication fails, whereas with NTLM authentication, the integration won't work (the user will be prompted to enter a password), but the user will be allowed to continue to the Keyfactor Command portal.
 Many modern browsers support integrated authentication.
-The following instructions cover adding the Keyfactor Command server to Window's trusted sites to support integrated authentication is beyond the scope of this guide.
+The following instructions cover adding the Keyfactor Command server to Window's trusted sites to support integrated authentication for Microsoft Edge and Google Chrome.
+Configuring Firefox to support integrated authentication is beyond the scope of this guide.